toby1984/LittleFuzz/README.md

     Fuzzer fuzzer = new Fuzzer();

+By default, only member fields will be available for fuzzing.
+You can change this via the `setPropertyResolver(IPropertyResolver)` method and, for example, assign a `MethodResolver` instead - or implement your own.
+You may want to wrap the property resolver using a `CachingPropertyResolver` so that the expensive property resolution process is not run more often than necessary.

 Then you can register fuzzing rules (`de.codesourcery.littlefuzz.core.IFuzzingRule`) based on a property's declaring class and name or based on the property type using the `addPropertyRule()` , `setPropertyRule()`, `addTypeRule()` and `setTypeRule()` methods.